Surfshark is a relatively young VPN that offers security, speed, and privacy that benefits users when surfing the internet.

-On the surface, the service sounds like a pretty good deal: they offer secure tunneling protocols such as IKEv2 and OpenVPN, 500+ servers from 50 countries, and unlimited torrenting bandwidth on unlimited devices connected simultaneously.
+On the surface, the service sounds like a pretty good deal: they offer secure tunneling protocols such as IKEv2 and OpenVPN, 800+ servers from 50 countries, and unlimited torrenting bandwidth on unlimited devices connected simultaneously.

 But is it fast enough?
 How good is their customer support?
 Do they unblock Netflix and allow P2P?

 That is why we’re here to review and analyze whether or not Surfshark is worth your time and money.
 In the end, will Surfshark ride the private waves with ease or end up eaten by bigger fish?